 You can see below that tours marked in blue were in English and in orange in Serbian.
 I attended the tour in Serbian.
 The entrance was 500 dinars, which is just more than 4 euros.
 The museum only accepts cash.

 Nikola Tesla’s Archive consists of the unique collection of manuscripts, photographs, scientific and patent documentation, which is indispensable in studying the history of electrification of our world.

 In his honour, the magnetic induction unit (tesla) of the SI system is named after him.

 The collection documents the most important era in the history of development of the modern world, which thanks to the Tesla system, made easy energy production and distribution possible.

-His archives, held in the museum in Belgrade, were included in the UNESCO Memory of the World Register in 2003.
+His archives, held in the museum in Belgrade, were included in a UNESCO Memory of the World Register in 2003.

 If you go to Belgrade, do not miss this small, but very precious museum.
-Personally, I am very glad that I finally managed to visit it.
-Learning about this great person and seeing some of the experiments will certainly blow your mind.
+Personally, I am very glad that I finally managed to visit.
+Learning about this great person and seeing some of his experiments will certainly blow your mind.

 Also, the concept of the wireless transmission of electricity is something that I am still trying to fully comprehend …